-Select the Meatball Ingredients
+Select Your Meatball Ingredients

 - Ground Meat: Choose from ground beef, veal, pork, Italian sausage, lamb, bison, turkey, and/or chicken.
 Some recipes call for a mix of two or more ground meats.
 Lean ground meat works well and makes the meatballs more healthful.
-Assume one pound of ground meat will make about 24 meatballs, or four to six servings.
+Assume 1 pound of ground meat will make about 24 meatballs, or four to six servings.

-- Binders: Eggs, bread crumbs (fine dry or soft), crushed crackers, cooked rice, and/or shredded cheese help to hold the ground meat together.
+- Binders: Eggs, bread crumbs (fine dry or soft), crushed crackers, cooked rice, and/or shredded cheese help hold the ground meat together.
 Plus, they lighten and flavor the meat mixture.
-Meatballs made with just ground meat tend to be harder to shape and more dense when cooked.
+Meatballs made with only ground meat tend to be harder to shape and more dense when cooked.
 Binders also stretch the meat so you get more meatballs per pound.

-- Seasonings: Salt, ground black pepper, minced garlic, and dried or fresh herbs are traditional seasonings for meatballs.
+- Seasonings: Salt, black pepper, minced garlic, and dried or fresh herbs are traditional seasonings for meatballs.
 For herbs, consider 2 tablespoons to 1/4 cup snipped fresh basil or Italian parsley or 2 teaspoons snipped fresh thyme, rosemary, or oregano per pound of ground meat.
 Or add 1 to 1-1/2 teaspoons dried Italian seasoning, oregano, or fennel seeds, crushed.
 A pinch of cayenne pepper adds heat.